vilicvane/inplate/README.md

 Inplate is a command-line tool processing files with in-place template, currently it's using `handlebars` for template rendering.

+Prettier is applied if it's installed and there is configuration file in some upper directory.

 ## Installation

 ```bash